jwnz/littlebird/README.md

 ## Contributing

-I implemented this model as a small side project for fun.
 There may be minor issues with the implementation.
 I greatly appreciate all contributions.
 If you have any issues, bug reports, or feature requests, you may open an issue on github.
 Alternatively, feel free to fork this repository and submit a pull request with your changes.

 ## References